Sweet Potato Pie

 Sweet potatoes hold a sweet memory for me.
-In my first pregnancy, my Mother is visiting and makes the best sweet potato pie.
+In my first pregnancy, my Mom is visiting and she makes the best sweet potato pie.
 After cooking, she places the two pies on the stove top to cool.
-No judgment because I am 7-months pregnant at the time and I’ve only gained 10 lbs; until this night!!
+No judgment because I am 7-months pregnant at the time and I’ve only gained 10 lbs; until this night!

-I’m in the kitchen and the smell is incredible!
-Actually, the inviting, heavenly, overwhelming aroma of cinnamon, sweet potatoes, and honey is too much for me and the very demanding baby developing in my womb.
+In the kitchen, the aroma is incredible!
+Actually, the overwhelming scents of cinnamon, sweet potatoes, and honey is too much for the pregnant mom.

-I decide to taste this culinary masterpiece and….one taste turns to two and before I realize what is going on, I devour the whole pie.
+I decide to taste this culinary masterpiece; one taste turns to two and before I realize what is going on, I devour the whole pie.
 I stand there in amazement, trying to figure out what I’m going to say to my husband and my parents to legitimately excuse this gorge.

 Yes, this is homemade all the way and this was the deep and wide version!
-I am not ashamed of my behavior, but appalled that I consume a whole pie!
+I am not ashamed of my behavior, rather I am impressed at my super power when pregnant, to consume a whole pie.

 Without further adieu, here is the pie recipe.
 I hope you enjoy it as much as I do.

-- 2 baked sweet potatoes, purple if available
+- 2 medium size baked sweet potatoes, purple if available

 - 4 eggs